 Introducing two new degree programs that can help students get the training they need for their unique ministry or life callings—without having to relocate to St. Louis to do it.
 The Master of Arts (Biblical and Theological Studies) (MABTS) and Master of Arts in Ministry (MAM) are available in online or hybrid online/on-campus formats.
 The Master of Divinity (MDiv) can now be completed in a new hybrid format as well.
-The new degrees will begin in fall 2018.
 Applications are now being accepted.

 The Master of Arts (Biblical and Theological Studies)—available both on-campus and fully online—is ideal for ministry leaders who do not have the chance to complete a degree in residence or who simply desire more robust biblical training than most online programs provide.
 It is also a good option for those who feel called to teach in the church or academy.
 The MABTS: